IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Work on
+* Speed up methodInfo.Invoke calls
 * Sub resumable functions must be in the same class where it used
-* Set data callback
-* Fast load and call methods
+* Test serialization for local values of type datetime,guid, and complex

 * Use same dll in two different services must be allowed
 * How to check that pushed calls processed by all affected services
-* Test serialization bug for local values
 * Roslyn Analyzer